AppDaemon/appdaemon/docs/APPGUIDE.rst

 directive in the App configuration.
 Using this directive, each App identifies other apps that it depends upon.
-The dependency directive will identify the name of the App it cares about, and AppDaemon will see to it that the dependency is loaded before the app depending on it, and that the dependent app will be reloaded if it changes.
+The dependency directive will identify the name of the App it cares about, and AppDaemon will see to it that the dependency is loaded before the App depending on it, and that the dependent App will be reloaded if it changes.

-For example, an App ``Consumer``, uses another app ``Sound`` to play sound files. ``Sound`` in turn uses ``Global`` to store some global values.
+For example, an App ``Consumer``, uses another App ``Sound`` to play sound files. ``Sound`` in turn uses ``Global`` to store some global values.
 We can represent these dependencies as follows: